MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 ### Q: How do I pay for Azure DevOps support?

-Keep in mind that if you’re already using Azure, chances are you already have an [Azure support plan](https://azure.microsoft.com/support/plans/), so you can [create a support request](https://docs.microsoft.com/azure/azure-portal/supportability/how-to-create-azure-support-request).
-Also, you don’t need to pay for [billing support](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview).
+Keep in mind that if you're already using Azure, chances are you already have an [Azure support plan](https://azure.microsoft.com/support/plans/), so you can [create a support request](https://docs.microsoft.com/azure/azure-portal/supportability/how-to-create-azure-support-request).
+Also, you don't need to pay for [billing support](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview).
 You can report a service outage from our [service status page](https://status.dev.azure.com/).

-A: If you need technical support with Azure DevOps and don’t have an [Azure support plan](https://azure.microsoft.com/support/plans/) already, complete the following steps:
+A: If you need technical support with Azure DevOps and don't have an [Azure support plan](https://azure.microsoft.com/support/plans/) already, complete the following steps:

 1. Create an Azure subscription.
-  - Consider your [purchase options](https://azure.microsoft.com/pricing/purchase-options/) and decide whether you’ll set up payment direct with Azure, through a partner, or through a Microsoft representative.
+  - Consider your [purchase options](https://azure.microsoft.com/pricing/purchase-options/) and decide whether you'll set up payment direct with Azure, through a partner, or through a Microsoft representative.
   - The simplest option is to [pay for Azure directly](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).
-It's free to create an Azure subscription, you’ll only pay for what you use.
+It's free to create an Azure subscription, you'll only pay for what you use.

 2. Pick a support plan.
   - As part of signing up for an Azure subscription, you can pick a [support plan](https://azure.microsoft.com/support/plans/).